nguyendang127/SalesManagement-server/README.md

 ** Database - SQL SERVER 18
 ![image](https://user-images.githubusercontent.com/72656184/161478015-e8a13dc1-9961-42e7-bc16-a40cbeec6785.png)

--Follow the pictures above will see the login field
+Follow the pictures above will see the login field
->>username: nguyendang127
+-username: nguyendang127
->>password: 123456
+-password: 123456

 PLEASE GIVE ME A STAR WHEN YOU HAVE READ THIS REPO ✨